 The Problem

-While not the game I am working on, still a neat example of
+While not the game I am working on, still a neat example of all the cool things shaders can create. |

 In a recent game I've been working on, I needed to do a quick fade-in and fade-out effect in various parts of the game.
 The problem is that I didn't have a ton of resources to work with to do so on the hardware.
 My original thought was to simply draw a quad on top of everything, and then fade it in and out by editing the individual pixels transparencies.
 Then I remembered I had shaders available, and thought about drawing the quad on top of everything, and fading it out with a shader.
 This would have worked very well, except again, I was working with limited resources, specifically a limited amount of memory.
 Drawing a whole extra quad was a whole extra object I would then have to manage, and it was also more things in memory as a result.
 Then, I thought of another idea.